RouHim/binvec/README.md

 * Extract the downloaded file.
 * Run the BinVec.msi installer.

-## Usage

-To use BinVec, double-click on the BinVec executable file or execute it from the terminal-

 ## Features

 * Convert raster graphics to vector graphics using various parameters such as threshold, smoothing, and simplification.
+* Support binary and color vector graphics.
-* Support for multiple input and output formats, including PNG, JPEG, GIF, and SVG.
+* Support for multiple input formats including PNG, JPEG, GIF.
 * Intuitive graphical user interface with preview window and real-time updates.

-## Example

-* Open BinVec and select the input file by clicking on the "Open" button.
-* Adjust the conversion parameters using the sliders or input fields.
-* Preview the result in the preview window.
-* Select the output file and format using the "Save SVG" button.